 Christopher Gile's Blog

-I like to talk about games and game design.
+I like to talk about games here, on twitter, and on tumblr.

 Christopher Gile's Comments

 I actually hadn 't heard of clock solitaire, I 've been watching videos on how to play it and it is strangely hypnotizing.
 As for what type of difficulty these games present I would say neither.
 I mean, an okay-ish case could be made for either one but not one ...

 [Blog - 03/23/2016 - 07:01]